![]() |

 This I would say is a perception of the LDNPA and was stated without evidence.

-conflict is a rare occurrence.
+Natural England the government body who is responsible for providing advice on outdoor access states 'For cyclists, pedestrians, horse riders and others, shared use routes are an increasingly important resource, providing sustainable transport links and car free travel to and from the wider countryside.
+That they are safe, and are perceived to be safe, is a key factor in their promotion, though there is a view that when different users (eg. cyclists and walkers) share routes, it leads to conflict.
+However, this research found that conflict is a rare occurrence.
 When it occurs, structural issues (eg. width and maintenance of the route) are important factors.
 Route owners/managers should be developing within user groups a ‘culture of thoughtful and tolerant use’.
-A Code of Conduct should focus on the rights and responsibilities of all user groups in order to reduce ambiguities concerning issues such as right of way, passing etiquette, the meaning of bells, control of dogs, and the speeds that should be adopted for safety and courtesy.The policing of shared routes
+A Code of Conduct should focus on the rights and responsibilities of all user groups in order to reduce ambiguities concerning issues such as right of way, passing etiquette, the meaning of bells, control of dogs, and the speeds that should be adopted for safety and courtesy.The policing of shared routes would ensure that users know they are actively managed.
+Shared use routes should have information panels at their access points detailing the Code of Conduct as well as the contact person in the responsible agency for maintaining the route and to whom comments, complaints and reports of conflict should be directed' (https://publications.naturalengland.org.uk/file/83036 )

-Furthermore from a freedom of information request (https://www.whatdotheyknow.com/user/jo_harris ) to Cumbria County Council, the LDNPA and the Peak District National Park Authority (who managed the permissive route known as the Monsal Trail https://www.peakdistrict.gov.uk/visiting/places-to-visit/trails/monsaltrail) there have been no reported incidents on Rights of Way or multi user trails with horses.
+Furthermore from a freedom of information request (https://www.whatdotheyknow.com/user/jo_harris ) to Cumbria County Council, the LDNPA and the Peak District National Park Authority (who manage the permissive route known as the Monsal Trail https://www.peakdistrict.gov.uk/visiting/places-to-visit/trails/monsaltrail) there have been no reported incidents on Rights of Way or multi user trails with horses.

 As stated above as bridleways have been shared use paths for walkers, cyclists and horse riders since 1968 it is not surprising that when we rode K2T all we were met with were smiles.